 In this context, if you join our research team as a postgraduate research student, you will join us to address the challenge of happier, healthier and fitter living, using exercise as a critical vehicle.
 As a Sport and Exercise Science PhD student you will be based in the School of Education, Sport and Health Sciences.
-You may also join one of our Research Excellence Groups or Centres of Research Excellence:
+You may also join one of the university's Research Excellence Groups or Centres of Research Excellence.

 Our community of PhD students also has a vibrant social life through which our postgraduate research students build life-long relationships.
 The ¹ú²ú̽»¨ Doctoral College offers a training programme for postgraduate researchers, covering research methods and transferable (including employability) skills.
 Academic and technical staff also provide more subject-specific training.